 The local community has been very involved in site issues for more than a decade.
 The Thorium Action Group (TAG), a very active and vocal community group, fought hard for the removal of the thorium materials from the West Chicago and DuPage County area.
-EPA participates in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
+EPA participated in regular meetings of the West Chicago Intergovernmental Forum, which includes representatives of state and federal regulatory agencies, local community representatives, members of TAG, the PRP, and other interested stakeholders.
 As the cleanup of the sites in West Chicago began to reach completion, these meetings were held less often and are now held on an "as needed" basis.
 Minutes of these meetings since 2007 other documents relating to the cleanup of the Kerr-McGee sites in West Chicago can be found at http://www.epa.gov/region5/cleanup/kerrmcgee/index.htm.
 Throughout the bankruptcy process, the local communities were involved in the negotiations and were a party to the bankruptcy agreement.

 The Residential Areas Site is already being used for residential and other purposes, so property "reuse" issues do not apply.
 Future use of the properties at the site is expected to remain the same as current use.

 ContactsRemedial Project Manager, U.S. EPA